 Some of these technologies include:

-- Data loss prevention – this software uses business rules to classify and protect confidential and critical information so that unauthorized users aren’t able to maliciously or accidentally share data that could put your organization at risk.
+Data loss prevention software uses business rules to classify and protect confidential and critical information so that unauthorized users aren’t able to maliciously or accidentally share data that could put your organization at risk.

-- Machine learning – this artificial intelligence software uses algorithms to detect patterns.
+Machine learning and artificial intelligence (AI) software uses algorithms to detect patterns.
 Because a user’s malicious actions can be spread across numerous systems and data points, it’s difficult to quickly detect these actions.
 However, using identifiable algorithms, machine learning combined with user behavior analytics can look for anomalies across data systems to more rapidly detect insider threats.

-- User behavior analytics (UBA) – this technology analyzes historical data logs to identify the traffic patterns caused by user behaviors.
+User behavior analytics (UBA) technology analyzes the historical data logs of user activity to identify traffic patterns of user behaviors.
 You can use the data that’s collected to create a baseline of normal behavior.
 Then when a user’s behavior deviates widely, you can address the threat.
-Read SoftActivity guide on UBA.
+Read SoftActivity’s guide on UBA.

-- Privileged access management – this software helps you prevent authorized users from misusing their privileged access.
-Privileged access management technology monitors and authorizes privilege users in the key systems across the company.
+This software helps you prevent authorized users from misusing their privileged access.
+Privileged access management technology monitors and authorizes privileged users in the key systems across the company.
 This software is critical in mitigating insider threats.

-To protect your network and your confidential data, it’s imperative that you implement a system to prevent insider threats.
+To protect your network and your confidential data, it’s imperative that you implement a system to detect insider threats.

-Following these nine tips will help you ensure that your company is safe from insider threats:
+Following these nine insider threat prevention tips will help you ensure that your company is safe from malicious employees:

 - Train your new employees and contractors on security awareness before allowing them to access your network.
-Also incorporate information about unintentional and malicious insider threat awareness into regular security training for all your workers.
+Also, incorporate information about unintentional and malicious threat awareness into regular security training for all your workers.